Quantum Mpemba effect in quasiperiodic systems: Introduction

 In studies of dissipation-induced delocalization–localization transitions, prior work has largely concentrated on the properties of nonequilibrium steady states.
-By contrast, whether states prepared farther from the steady (or equilibrium) state can relax faster than those initialized closer to it—the quantum Mpemba effect, a quantum generalization of the classical phenomenon \cite{MP1,MP2,MP3,MP4,MP5}—has received comparatively little attention and remains largely unexplored.
-Regarding the quantum Mpemba effect, it has been theoretically predicted across a diverse range of systems, including quantum dots \cite{MP_dot1,MP_dot2,MP_dot3,MP_dot4}, spin or bosonic systems \cite{MP_SB_1,MP_SB_2,MP_SB_3,MP_SB_4,MP_SB_5,MP_SB_6}, multi-level systems \cite{MP_Ml_1,MP_Ml_2,MP_Ml_3,MP_Ml_4}, as well as other platforms \cite{MP_others_1,MP_others_2,MP_other_PRA,MP_others_4,Jiang_1,Jiang_2,Ares_4}.
-The theoretical framework to understand the origin of the Mpemba effect in closed many-body quantum systems and short review and perspective on the different versions of the quantum Mpemba effect are provided \cite{Ares_2,Ares_3}.
-Experimentally, this effect has also been observed in specific setups: trapped-ion quantum simulators \cite{MP_exp_1} on the basis of theoretical prediction \cite{Ares_1} and single trapped ions \cite{MP_exp_2,MP_exp_3}.
-Motivated by recent developments, we investigate whether the quantum Mpemba effect can arise in an open quasiperiodic system with both diagonal and off-diagonal modulations.
-Prior work has shown that the effect emerges when the system is initialized in a localized state \cite{MP_other_PRA}.
-Here, we examine nonlocalized initial states and determine under what conditions, if any, the effect persists.
-We further aim to provide a unified framework that accounts for both the presence and the absence of the quantum Mpemba effect.
+Indeed, the possibility that states initialized farther from the steady (equilibrium) state may relax faster than those prepared closer to it---an instance of the quantum Mpemba effect, the quantum counterpart of the classical phenomenon---has also attracted considerable attention \cite{MP1,MP2,MP3,MP4,MP5}.
+Regarding to the quantum Mpemba effect, it has been theoretically predicted across a diverse range of systems, including quantum dots \cite{MP_dot1,MP_dot2,MP_dot3,MP_dot4}, spin or bosonic systems \cite{MP_SB_2,MP_SB_4,MP_SB_5,MP_SB_6}, multi-level systems \cite{MP_Ml_1,MP_Ml_2,MP_Ml_3,MP_Ml_4}, as well as other platforms \cite{MP_others_2,MP_other_PRA,Jiang_1,Jiang_2,Ares_4}.
+A theoretical framework for the origin of the Mpemba effect in closed many-body quantum systems, together with concise reviews and perspectives on its quantum variants, has been presented \cite{Ares_2,Ares_3}.
+Experimental observations have been reported in specific platforms, including trapped-ion quantum simulators \cite{Ares_1}, consistent with theoretical predictions, and single trapped-ion systems \cite{MP_exp_2,MP_exp_3}.
+Motivated by recent advances, we examine whether the quantum Mpemba effect can occur in an open, quasiperiodic system with simultaneous diagonal and off-diagonal modulations.
+While earlier work established the effect for localized initial conditions \cite{MP_other_PRA}, here we consider nonlocalized preparations and delineate the conditions under which the effect, if any, survives.
+We further develop a unified framework that explains both the occurrence and the breakdown of the quantum Mpemba effect.